SlyMarbo/spdy/README.md

+# Deprecated

+With the release of [Go1.6](https://golang.org/doc/go1.6) and the addition of [http2](https://golang.org/x/net/http2) to the standard library, this package is no longer under active development.
+It is highly recommended that former users of this package migrate to HTTP/2.

-spdy
+# spdy
-====

 [![GoDoc](https://godoc.org/github.com/SlyMarbo/spdy?status.png)](https://godoc.org/github.com/SlyMarbo/spdy)

-A full-featured SPDY library for the Go language (still under very active development).
+A full-featured SPDY library for the Go language.

-Note that this implementation currently supports SPDY drafts 2 and 3, and support for SPDY/4, and HTTP/2.0 is upcoming.
+Note that this implementation currently supports SPDY drafts 2 and 3.

 See [these examples][examples] for a quick intro to the package.